Legalizing sports betting

 - The resulting number should make the playing field even

 The favored team will be shown as a negative amount.
-So if the Dolphins are expected to beat the Rams by 10 points, that means they’re the favorite.
+So if the Miami Dolphins are expected to beat the Tampa Bay Buccaneers by 10 points, that means they’re the favorite.
 You would see: Dolphins -10.

 But if the Dolphins win by at least 10, you win!